bool(false)

 4. Total cure time: 3–4 weeks minimum, up to 8 weeks for best results

-Final Thoughts on How to Grow MAC 1 Seeds
+Final Thoughts on How to Grow MAC 1 strain

 Stay consistent with your environment, feed her right, and keep those trichomes in check for the perfect harvest window.
 Whether you’re running an indoor setup or growing outdoors in a dry fall climate, MAC 1 rewards patient growers with some of the most visually stunning and flavorful buds around.